fkarg/fkarg.github.io/staged/brain-work.md

 ## Part Three
 Chapter thirteen has some useful tips for [leading][extreme-ownership] teams.
-According to Amy, your main job is to reduce uncertainty for employees while giving them control, and showing integrity as well as congruency with actions.
+According to Amy, your main job is to reduce uncertainty for employees while giving them control, and showing integrity as well as congruence with actions.

 Psychological safety is required to facilitate the expression of skills and take necessary risks.
 What a [safe environment][no-asshole] is and that the